Also see Infertility in Dogs and Cats and Infertility in Poultry.

-The ultimate manifestation of infertility is failure to produce offspring.
+The ultimate sign of infertility is failure to produce offspring.
 In polytocous species, a subnormal number of offspring also constitutes infertility.
-In females, infertility may be due to:
+In females, infertility can be due to any of the following:

 failure to cycle